steve71/RasPiBrew/README.md

 An explanation on how to tune it is from the following web site:
 [http://www.vandelogt.nl/htm/regelen_pid_uk.htm](http://www.vandelogt.nl/htm/regelen_pid_uk.htm)

 The PID can be tuned very simply via the Ziegler-Nichols open loop method.
 Just follow the directions in the controller interface screen, highlight the sloped line in the temperature plot and the parameters are automatically calculated.
-The parameters, after tuning with the Ziegler-Nichols method, still needed adjustment for it to work well because there was an overshoot of about 2 degrees in my system.
+After tuning with the Ziegler-Nichols method the parameters still needed adjustment because there was an overshoot of about 2 degrees in my system.
 I did not want the temperature to go past the setpoint since it takes a long time to come back down.
-Therefore, I adjusted the parameters to eliminate the overshoot.
-For my system I had to more than double the Ti term and about a 1/4 of the calculated Td parameter.
+Therefore, the parameters were adjusted to eliminate the overshoot.
+For this particular system the Ti term was more than doubled and the Td parameter was set to a quarter of the open loop calculated value.
 The ITAE method would provide the best results as described on van de Logt's website.

 ## Smartphone Control

 A useful way of controlling and monitoring the system is using an android app.
-An existing app that I created for a temperature controller was modified to work with this web interface.
+An existing app that was created for a temperature controller was modified to work with this web interface.

 <img src="https://github.com/steve71/RasPiBrew/raw/master/img/android1.jpg" alt="" width="470 height="238" />
 <img src="https://github.com/steve71/RasPiBrew/raw/master/img/android2.jpg" alt="" width="470 height="238" />